spinningcat/illustration-for-filtering-dom-elements---2/README.md

 #### Sort Compatibility:

-⋅⋅⋅ This frontend development is also part of Monitoring software.
-Lets briefly touch on the features of this program that I have listed above.⋅⋅
+This frontend development is also part of Monitoring software.
+Lets briefly touch on the features of this program that I have listed above.

 The buttons are, by default, sorted according to their color.

-	The order is in
+	The order is shown on the table
-	1. Red -> Failure
+	1 | Red | Failure
-	2. Orange -> Performance Problem
+	2 | Orange | Performance Problem
-	3. Blue -> Inactive
+	3 | Blue | Inactive
-	4. Gray -> Out of date
+	4 | Gray | Out of date
-	5. Green  -> Success
+	5 | Green | Success

 #### Show/Hide Compatibility: